Most people don’t have a lack of goals—they have too many goals and zero action.

 The key is not to beat yourself up about it.
 Instead, acknowledge that you’re human, dust yourself off, and get back on track.
 Remember, it’s not about being perfect—it’s about making progress, no matter how small.

-Why Most People Fail to Achieve Their Goals
+Why Most People Fail To Take Action On Their Goals

 Here’s the cold, hard truth: Most people are all talk and no action when it comes to their goals.
 They dream big, make grand plans, and then… nothing.
 Zilch.
 Nada.
 They stay stuck in the same old patterns, wondering why their life isn’t changing.